iAbhishek91/google-cloud/Services/COMPUTE-04-cloud-functions.md

 Trigger point ranges from varieties of options, like events on cloud storage, cloud pub/sub or an http calls.

-Cloud functions are written in Javascript, managed in NodeJS environments on GCP.
+Cloud functions are written **in Javascript, managed in NodeJS** environments on GCP.
+Currently it supports Python 3, and Go as well.

+The function have well defined entry point and exit points.

 Microservices can be entirely implemented in cloud functions.

+## Use cases

+Event driver applications or micro-services.